 (Ad by Google)

-- While researching on YouTube, I found over ten versions of 流水年華 / あなただけを!
+- While researching with YouTube, I found over ten versions of 流水年華 / あなただけを!
 As highlighted above, this is the Pop Bossa version sang by Feng Fei Fei during one of her concerts.

 - Pop Bossa.
 There’s a … drums preset by that name?
-That’s where I got most of my drums from.
+That’s where I got most of my drum patterns from.